wilmereleon/PlenaStudio/Diagramas/PUML/INTEGRACION-COMPLETA-TSPI-GITHUB.md

-[Milestone Semana 4 Completada] happens on 2025-06-16 [Milestone Semana 5 Completada] happens on 2025-06-23 [Milestone Semana 6 Completada] happens on 2025-06-24 [Milestone Carlos Finalizado] happens at [Carlos PM Validacion final]'s end
+[Milestone Semana 4 Completada] happens on 2025-06-16 [Milestone Semana 5 Completada] happens on 2025-06-23 [Milestone Semana 6 Completada] happens on 2025-06-24 [Milestone Gustavo Finalizado] happens at [Gustavo PM Validacion final]'s end

 ' === COLORES POR RESPONSABLE ===
 [S1-S3 PLAN+HLD+HLDINSP Equipo Completo] is colored in LightBlue

-[Carlos HLDINSP Diagrama casos] is colored in LightGreen [Carlos HLDINSP Diagrama procesos] is colored in LightGreen [Carlos HLDINSP Actualizacion proceso] is colored in LightGreen [Carlos HLDINSP UML planning] is colored in LightGreen [Carlos ITP Analisis carrito] is colored in LightGreen [Carlos ITP Diseño pruebas] is colored in LightGreen [Carlos ITP Validacion arquitectura] is colored in LightGreen [Carlos IT Testing validacion] is colored in LightGreen [Carlos ST Pruebas NPM] is colored in LightGreen [Carlos PM Documentacion tecnica] is colored in LightGreen [Carlos PM Optimizacion] is colored in LightGreen [Carlos PM Validacion final] is colored in LightGreen
+[Gustavo HLDINSP Diagrama casos] is colored in LightGreen [Gustavo HLDINSP Diagrama procesos] is colored in LightGreen [Gustavo HLDINSP Actualizacion proceso] is colored in LightGreen [Gustavo HLDINSP UML planning] is colored in LightGreen [Gustavo ITP Analisis carrito] is colored in LightGreen [Gustavo ITP Diseño pruebas] is colored in LightGreen [Gustavo ITP Validacion arquitectura] is colored in LightGreen [Gustavo IT Testing validacion] is colored in LightGreen [Gustavo ST Pruebas NPM] is colored in LightGreen [Gustavo PM Documentacion tecnica] is colored in LightGreen [Gustavo PM Optimizacion] is colored in LightGreen [Gustavo PM Validacion final] is colored in LightGreen

 [Wilmer HLDINSP Revisar UML] is colored in Orange [Wilmer IT Pruebas formularios] is colored in Orange